BN HOME SURVEYS & EPCs

 An EPC is valid for 10 years from the date of issue.
 A new EPC is only required if the existing certificate has expired, or if you choose to commission a new one following alterations or improvements to the property.

 Residential rental properties must currently achieve a minimum EPC rating of E to be legally let, unless exempt.
-There are proposals to raise this minimum to C in the future, which is why many landlords are choosing to plan ahead and understand how potential changes could affect their properties and investment decisions.
+This minimum requirement is scheduled to rise to C-rated in 2030, which is why many landlords are choosing to plan ahead and understand how potential changes could affect their properties and investment decisions.